puppetlabs/puppetserver/documentation/configuration.markdown

     ssl-host = 0.0.0.0
     ssl-port = 8140
 }

+# configure the mount points for the web apps
+web-router-service: {
+    # These two should not be modified because the Puppet 3.x agent expects them to
+    # be mounted at "/"
+    "puppetlabs.services.ca.certificate-authority-service/certificate-authority-service": ""
+    "puppetlabs.services.master.master-service/master-service": ""

+    # This controls the mount point for the puppet admin API.
+    "puppetlabs.services.puppet-admin.puppet-admin-service/puppet-admin-service": "/puppet-admin-api"
+}
 ```

 The above settings set the webserver to require a valid certificate from the client; to listen on all available hostnames for encrypted HTTPS traffic; and to use port 8140 for encrypted HTTPS traffic.
 For full documentation, including a complete list of available settings and values, see